 CAD is the predominant product description system for the investigated product family.
-Plain $AutoCAD^1$ is used for design and customization of all house models in the company.
+Plain AutoCAD1 is used for design and customization of all house models in the company.
 The AutoCAD system is used for the architectural, structural and HVAC design.
 Production design rules have been implemented in AutoCAD using the VBA interface2.
 The production design rules with associated parameters are stored in a MS Access database.
 The company is also using an in-house developed MRP/CRM-system (Material Resource Planning / Customer Relation Management) that keeps track of stock and orders linked with customer data.
-Product related information is consequently kept in two systems, the AutoCAD and MRP system, depending on where the information is created, i.e. design information is kept in the CAD system and information related to purchase, stock and customer is kept in the MRP/CRM system.
+Product related information is created, i.e. design information is kept in the CAD system and information related to purchase, stock and customer is kept in the MRP/CRM system.